TWynec/forum-website-fourscore/README.md

 Group project website for CSCD 378
 ## Instructions
 - Install npm.
-If you are using Windows, it can help to install 'nvm' from github.
+If you are using Windows, it can help to install 'node version manager' from github.
 - CD into the directory.
 - Type "npm start"
 - The website should open automatically in your default browser, if not try to open src/Index.js